5000 YEARS OF IRANIAN HISTORY

 The Akkadian (Babylonian) word often used for the Medes (Umman-manda) suggests semi-human savages!
-These excerpts are from contemporary chronicles.
+The above excerpts are from contemporary chronicles.
 But the Greek references to the Medes, especially Ctesias and Xenophon suggest a life of sophisticated luxury and refinement.

 From the time of their conquest by Cyrus the Great, the Medes were progressively integrated with their Persian cousins: both nations appear side by side in the Persepolis reliefs: the Medes are distinguished by their bowl-shaped headgear

 Herodotus tells of a dynasty of four kings under whom a great Median empire rose and fell (to Cyrus).
 Much of his account of the Medes is reminiscent of the Achaemenids - which has made his narrative suspect.

 Deioces Used his reputation as a fair arbiter in local disputes to get chosen as ruler of the Medes.
 Under him they became a united people, but he became a reclusive and paranoid tyrant: he built a palace for himself at Ecbatana, with seven concentric walls - each a different colour, with the inner two of silver and gold.
 None of his subjects were allowed inside.

 Phraortes, his son, attacked the Persians, and then the Assyrians and was killed in battle.